petersenpeter/CellExplorer/docs/interface/neuroscope2.md

 The interface consist of side panel and a main plot axis.
 Below the main axis are further navigational elements.
 The side-panel has three tabs focused on: 1. the ephys data, plotting styles and settings, 2. spikes data and 3. other data types and data analysis, including events, time series, states, behavior, spectrogram, RMS noise plot, and a Current Source density visualization.

 ### Benchmarks
 NeuroScope2 is substantial faster than the original NeuroScope.
 Below figures capture the display time for various window durations (left; i.e. number of samples) and channel count (right) for the 5 plotting styles.
-The benchmarks were performed on an Apple iMac (5K display) with a 4.2HHz Quad-Core Intel Core i7 with 64GB of ram, and a Radeon Pro 580 8 GB graphics card.
+The benchmarks were performed on an Apple iMac (5K display) with a 4.2GHz Quad-Core Intel Core i7 with 64GB of ram, and a Radeon Pro 580 8 GB graphics card and data stored on an external SSD.

 ![Benchmarks of NeuroScope2](https://buzsakilab.com/wp/wp-content/uploads/2022/05/benchmark_window_duration-01.png)